Associate Deans Leadership Series For Nebraska's Associate Deans

-To support the efforts of the faculty who serve in these significant roles, the Office of the Executive Vice Chancellor and the Institute for Agriculture and Natural Resources are excited to partner to offer the Associate Dean Leadership Series: a series of workshops dedicated to the personal and professional development of the Associate Deans within our community.
+To support the efforts of the faculty who serve in these significant roles, Faculty Affairs in the Office of the Executive Vice Chancellor has partnered with the Institute for Agriculture and Natural Resources to offer the Associate Dean Leadership Series: a series of workshops dedicated to the personal and professional development of the Associate Deans within our community.
 Workshops will occur virtually from noon – 1 p.m. each month during the academic year.

 The 2020-21 workshop dates are: August 4, September 1, October 6, November 3, December 8, January 12, February 2, March 2, and April 6.

 - Tammy Beck, Associate Dean, College of Business

 - Erin Blankenship, Associate Dean, College of Agricultural Sciences and Natural Resources

 - Christopher Marks, Associate Dean, Hixson-Lied College of Fine and Performing Arts